Spanish conquest of the Aztec Empire: Massacre of Cholula

-There are contradictory reports about what happened at Cholula.
-Moctezuma had apparently decided to resist with force the advance of Cortés and his troops, and it seems that Moctezuma ordered the leaders of Cholula to try to stop the Spanish.
-Cholula had a very small army, because as a sacred city they put their confidence in their prestige and their gods.
-According to the chronicles of the Tlaxcalteca, the priests of Cholula expected to use the power of Quetzalcoatl, their primary god, against the invaders.
+Although one of the largest cities in Mexico, Cholula had a very small army due to its function as a sacred city.
+Cholulan leaders relied on protection from the city's prestige and their gods.
+As seen in the chronicles of the Tlaxcalteca, the priests of Cholula expected to use the power of Quetzalcoatl, their primary god, against the invaders.

-Cortés and his men entered Cholula without active resistance.
+According to Spanish accounts, Cortés and his men entered Cholula without active resistance.
 However, they were not met by the city leaders and were not given food and drink on the third day.
 Cempoalans reported that fortifications were being constructed around the city and the Tlaxcalans were warning the Spaniards.
 Finally, La Malinche informed Cortés, after talking to the wife of one of the lords of Cholula, that the locals planned to murder the Spanish in their sleep.
 Although he did not know if the rumor was true or not, Cortés ordered a pre-emptive strike, urged by the Tlaxcalans, the enemies of the Cholulans.
 Cortés confronted the city leaders in the main temple alleging that they were planning to attack his men.
 They admitted that they had been ordered to resist by Moctezuma, but they claimed they had not followed his orders.
 Regardless, on command, the Spaniards seized and killed many of the local nobles to serve as a lesson.